Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

 - creating practical, healthy, and enjoyable diets

-Among other things, I can answer almost all of those basic psychographic questions now and have a decent picture of what my audience believes in.
+Among other things, we can answer almost all of those basic psychographic questions now and have a decent picture of what my audience believes in.

 This will also help us create content that resonates with our readers.
-Instead of citing the USDA (who they don’t think is credible), I (or Mike) would cite research studies instead.
+Instead of citing the USDA (who they don’t think is credible), we would cite research studies instead.

-Using Authority Nutrition as an example again, I would read through the comments of several articles and record my observations about the readers.
+Using Authority Nutrition as an example again, we would read through the comments of several articles and record our observations about the readers.

 Step 2: Choose your most effective channels, and double down

-Like I said earlier, this is a long-term strategy.
+Like we said earlier, this is a long-term strategy.
 You are investing time and resources into building a following on these social channels.

 Most businesses can’t even do that on one social media site, let alone dozens at the same time.
 Pick one or two (maximum three) social media channels to focus all your efforts on.